-Description This course examines the anatomy, physiology, and pathologies of gynecological diseases and their diagnoses and treatments.
-Students will learn to apply TCM diagnostic skills in differentiating and diagnosing symptoms of the female reproductive cycle and construct treatment plans appropriate to the presenting pattern of symptoms.
-Finally, students will learn classical applications and modern clinical modifications of herbal treatments for gynecological disorders.
+Description This course examines the anatomy, physiology, and pathologies of gynecological diseases and of a variety of skin diseases with therapeutic treatments focusing on herbal medicine.
+Students will learn to apply TCM diagnostic skills in differentiating and diagnosing symptoms of the skin and construct treatment plans appropriate to the presenting pattern of symptoms.
+This class teaches classical applications and modern clinical modifications of internal and external herbal treatments for skin disorders.